RohanFredriksson/agglomerative-clustering/README.md

 # Agglomerative Clustering

+A high-performance implementation of hierarchical agglomerative clustering (HAC), optimized for speed and scalability.
+This package uses WebAssembly (WASM) to accelerate computation, making it suitable for large datasets and real-time clustering tasks in the browser or Node.js environments.

-Agglomerative Clustering is module which provides a WebAssembly-backed interface for performing image clustering, palette extraction, and color quantization on raw image data.
+It includes an interface for performing image clustering, palette extraction, and color quantization directly on raw image data, making it a powerful tool for graphics processing, image analysis, and visual data simplification.

 ## Features